How We Learn

 The Waldorf philosophy invites us to slow down and honor the natural rhythm of childhood.
 Learning is aligned with developmental milestones and steeped in rhythm, song, story, herbal tea, nature, and warmth.
 It values imagination, repetition, beauty, and a sense of wonder as foundational to early learning, emotional wellbeing, and healthy development.

 Dr. Maria Montessori revolutionized early education by creating carefully prepared environments where children could engage independently with child-sized tools and meaningful materials.
-Hands-on work and purposeful play builds confidence, focus, and independe agency in children.
+Hands-on work and purposeful play builds confidence, focus, and agency.
 This approach nurtures concentration, responsibility, and respect for both self and others.

 “At Sunbeam, we trust in the power of children’s intrinsic motivations.
 We acknowledge that they are already equipped with the best tools for learning: their curiosity and imagination.
 Our learning is hands-on, and always growing from what matters most to the children themselves.”